 Presenting consumers with socially and environmentally vetted goods was the inspiration behind REI’s Product Impact Standards, a set of requirements for the products it sells.
 If the Higg Index is a thermometer telling a brand how cold it is outside, REI’s standards are like its mother telling it to put on a coat and hat.
 REI decided that all products containing problematic chemicals like BPA, flame retardants, and oxybenzone were out.
 Vendors would be required to create a manufacturing code of conduct to up- hold environmental and fair labor practices.
 Down and wool would have to be ethically sourced, and carbon footprint assessments and reduction plans were required.

-Last year REI’s standards got an update: New requirements include diversity and inclusion in marketing and safeguards against cultural appropriation.
+Last year REI’s standards got an update: new requirements include diversity and inclusion in marketing and safeguards against cultural appropriation.
 Three years in, REI’s more than 1,000 brand partners are still scrambling to be more socially and environmentally conscious.

-“For brands that were on the fence as to whether or not this was important, they’re off,” says Myette, who now directs global brand services for BLUESIGN.
+“For brands that were on the fence as to whether or not this was important, they’re off,” said Myette, who now directs global brand services for BLUESIGN.
 “REI has set a bar.
 People could argue it’s not high enough, but it’s been positive for the entire industry.”

 Complying with the standards can be burdensome for small to midsize companies with diverse product lines.
 By 2030, a brand selling down, wool, and synthetics would need to be certified several times over—an expensive and arduous process.

-Borenstein says REI’s new requirements have spurred industry-wide changes on a scale rarely seen without regulation and legislation.
+Borenstein said REI’s new requirements have spurred industry-wide changes on a scale rarely seen without regulation and legislation.
 Brand responses have been meaningful and far reaching.
 A sampling: Outdoor Research joined the BLUESIGN system and became a member of OIA’s Climate Action Corps.
-Big Agnes has committed to using 100-percent renewable energy for its U.S. facilities and started using solution dyeing for some of its tent models—a process that saves energy and water.
+Big Agnes has committed to using 100 percent renewable energy for its U.S. facilities and started using solution dyeing for some of its tent models—a process that saves energy and water.
 Selk’bag, a small Chilean company that makes insulated bodysuits, joined 1% for the Planet and began using post-consumer recycled materials.

-“The REI standards are moving our industry forward in a way that wasn’t happening before,” Borenstein says.
+“The REI standards are moving our industry forward in a way that wasn’t happening before,” Borenstein said.
 “It was happening in pieces, and some brands were way out front.
 But to move the whole industry forward?
 It takes a company like REI to do that.”